bluzelle/curium/docs/public/buildvalidatorsentry.md

         blzcli config trust-node true
         blzcli config keyring-backend test

 5. Collect the node id's of the public sentries on the testnet.
-The existing public sentries are as follows:
+The existing public sentry hostnames are as follows:

         a.sentry.testnet.public.bluzelle.com
         b.sentry.testnet.public.bluzelle.com